ocaml/oasis/HACKING.md

    * Thanks section.
  * Create a [blog post][blog-post].
    * See the [blog post example][blog-post-example] for content
- * Create a [news on the forge][forge-post].
-   * Subject: OASIS v0.4.2 release
-   * Details: Read the full blog post here: URL of the blog post.
  * Change version in `_oasis`, drop the ~HEAD, rerun `oasis setup` and commit.
  * `make deploy`
  * Make sure the new version is X.Y.Z~HEAD and maybe rerun update.